-UCLA Stein and Doheny Eye Institutes, their affiliated centers, and UCLA-affilliated hospitals provide patients across with access to the finest vision care.
+UCLA Stein and Doheny Eye Institutes, their affiliated centers, and UCLA-affilliated hospitals provide patients across the Southland with access to the finest vision care.

 Contributions from individuals, corporations, and foundations provide UCLA Department of Ophthalmology faculty with the resources necessary to record noteworthy achievements consistently in research, education, and innovative patient care.

 Conditions & Treatment